Skip to main content

 Moldova has set up a "Strategic Group" tasked with identifying gaps in the capacity of police to effectively identify and investigate hate crimes.
 Moldova's National Human Rights Action Plan (2018-2022) also addresses hate crimes, and has provided a basis for the adoption of internal action plans related to hate crime recording and data collection, hate crime investigation, and hate crime training.

-Following a request by Moldova's Ministry of Justice, in 2016 ODIHR provided an "Opinion on Draft Amendments to the Moldovan Criminal and Contravention Codes Related to Bias-Motivated Offences".
+Following a request by Moldova's Ministry of Justice, in 2016 ODIHR provided a legal opinion on draft amendments related to bias-motivated offences.
 ODIHR's recommendations were largely reflected in amendments to the Criminal Code adopted by the Moldovan Parliament and published on 3 June 2022.

 Hate crime data collection in Moldova